-This is the first in a series of four blog posts on science and the ‘paranormal.’
+This is the second in a series of four blog posts on science and the ‘paranormal.’
 Happy Halloween!

 Belief in the paranormal may have more to do with a person’s emotional state than what goes bump in the night.
 Recently, a research team from the United States, lead by Jennifer Whitson, conducted three experiments to investigate the relationships between uncertain emotions and belief in the paranormal.
 Specifically, the team hypothesized that experiencing uncertain emotions would lead to compensatory control processes (i.e. the identification of patterns whether they exist or not).

 They first conducted a pretest to determine if certain or uncertain emotions were psychologically experienced as certainty or uncertainty.
 The team recruited 251 online participants (51 percent were female with an average age of 33 years) from Amazon’s Mechanical Turk (MTurk).
 Participants were randomly assigned to one of eight emotion categories from happiness and contentment to worry and fear and asked to, “Please recall a particular incident in which you were very [emotion].
 What made you feel [emotion]?
 Recall this situation as vividly as you can.
 Please describe this situation in which you were [emotion] — what happened, how you felt, etc.”

 They were then asked to what degree they felt definite, uncertain, and insecure on a scale from one (not at all) to seven (very much).
 The results confirmed that certain or uncertain emotions were psychologically experienced as certainty or uncertainty.
 A second pretest was conducted to ensure that participants were experiencing the emotion they were asked to recall: